abhishekshah5486/abhishekshah5486/README.md

 Abhishek is a Computer Science student with a passion for building things.

-Currently a first-year undergraduate at Scaler School of Technology, he is pursuing a Bachelor of Science (BSc) from BITS Pilani, graduating class of 2026.
+Currently a sophomore at Scaler School of Technology, he is pursuing a Bachelor of Science (BSc) from BITS Pilani, graduating class of 2026.

 Abhishek's interests lie in web development and app development, with a future exploration of iOS development on the horizon.
 An enthusiast for Artificial Intelligence and Machine Learning, he is constantly striving to learn and adapt in this ever-evolving field.